oscarmlage/mastodon-importer/README.md

 ## Warning

-As said, it's not fully usable yet, it's a WIP (for now it's not looping over all the json data, it just creates a hello world in the account with id=1), but it could be a good startpoint if you need a tool like this.
+As said, it's not fully usable yet, it's a WIP (for now it's not looping over all the json data, it just creates a hello world toot in the account with id=1), but it could be a good startpoint if you need a tool like this.

 ## Guidelines